wso2/docs-is/en/docs/learn/multi-attribute-login.md

         </tbody>
     </table>

-You have now successfully set up WSO2 Identity Server for enable multi attribute login.
+You have now successfully set up WSO2 Identity Server to enable multi-attribute login.

 ### Try it out